Commissions

 Thank you for your interest in hiring me for a commission!

-On this page, you will find all the information you may need to start the process of commissioning your next piece of cherished art.
+On this page, you will find some of the information you will need to start the process of commissioning your next piece of cherished art.

 How Much Do Your Commissions Cost?

-I charge for my commissions based on three factors.
+I charge for my traditional commissions based on three factors, and for my digital commissions, on two factors.

-Firstly, I account for the cost of materials and difficulty with a simple calculation.
+Firstly, for both traditional and digital, I account for the cost of materials and or difficulty with a simple calculation.

-The dimensions are multiplied by themselves, so every piece is based on the cost per square inch.
-For example, if you decide you would like one 9 x 12-inch piece done, then I will multiply 9 by 12 to get the base cost.
+The dimensions are multiplied together, so each piece is based on the cost per square inch.
+For example, if you decide you would like one 9 x 12-inch piece, I will multiply 9 by 12 to get the base cost.
 In this instance, 9 x 12 = $108 CAD.

-Secondly, I charge $15 CAD per hour of work spent, which is the minimum wage in Alberta, Canada, where I live.
+Secondly, for both traditional and digital, I charge $23 CAD per hour, which is the suggested living wage in Edmonton, Alberta, Canada, where I live.

-So if the piece takes 20 hours of work to complete, I will charge $300 CAD.
+If the piece takes 20 hours to complete, I will charge $460 CAD.

 And thirdly, I ask all clients to cover their shipping expenses.